-Some seniors believe they shouldn’t move to senior living until they need care, but the best time to move into a continuing care retirement community may be earlier than you think.
+Some seniors believe they shouldn’t move to senior living, retirement community until they need care, but the best time to move into a continuing care retirement community may be earlier than you think.
 There are a number of benefits to moving into independent living while you’re still active.

 First, What Is a Continuing Care Retirement Community?